mohammed-haseeb/Bulky_MVC/README.md

 </ul>

 <br>
-Note: The project is on-hold for now.
+Note: The project is on hold for now.